ey7/project1/readme.md

 # Code Institute Milestone 1 project

 ## Victoire Market
+This project is the first milestone project for the Code Institute Full Stack Software Development Diploma.
 Build a website for the Code Institute User Centric module.
 I have chosen to build a website for a retail shop in Cork, Ireland.
 The link for the website: [Victoire Market](https://www.victoiremarket.com/).

  ## Design Planning